For the Best Results, Use the Latest Version.

 - GPU: 2GB GPU Memory

-Also, keep your Win system updated to make sure your GPU Driver is also up-to-date.
+Also, keep your Win system updated to ensure your GPU Driver is up-to-date.

 Related Posts